Hadad: Hadad in Ugarit

-In religious texts, Ba‘al/Hadad is the lord of the sky who governs the rain and thus the germination of plants with the power to determine fertility.
-He is the protector of life and growth to the agricultural people of the region.
-The absence of Ba‘al causes dry spells, starvation, death, and chaos.
+In religious texts, Ba‘al/Hadad is the lord of the sky who governs rain and crops, master of fertility and protector of life and growth.
+His absence brings drought, starvation, and chaos.
+Texts of the Baal Cycle from Ugarit are fragmentary and assume much background knowledge.

-In texts from Ugarit, El, the supreme god of the pantheon, resides on Mount Lel (perhaps meaning "Night") and it is there that the assembly of the gods meet.

-The Baal Cycle is fragmentary and leaves much unexplained that would have been obvious to a contemporary.
-In the earliest extant sections there appears to be some sort of feud between El and Ba‘al. El makes one of his sons who is called both prince Yamm ("Sea") and judge Nahar ("River") king over the gods and changes Yamm's name from yw (so spelled at that point in the text) to mdd ’il, meaning "Darling of El".
-El informs Yamm that in order to secure his power, Yamm will have to drive Ba‘al from his throne.
+The supreme god El resides on Mount Lel (Night?) where the assembly of the gods meets.
+At the beginning of the cycle, there appears to a feud between El and Ba‘al. El appoints one of his sons, called both prince Yamm (Sea) and judge Nahar (River), as king over the gods and changes Yamm's name from yw to mdd ’il (darling of El).
+El tells his son that he will have to drive off Ba‘al to secure the throne.